CHEF, ANTHROPOLOGIST, SOCIAL JUSTICE ADVOCATE, GLOBAL THOUGHT LEADER

 “Please, be a traveler, not a tourist.
 Try new things, meet new people, and look beyond what’s right in front of you.”

 A four-time James Beard Award-winning TV personality, chef, writer and teacher, Andrew Zimmern (andrewzimmern.com) is regarded as one of the most knowledgeable personalities in the food world.
 As the creator, executive producer and host of Travel Channel’s Bizarre Foods franchise, Andrew Zimmern’s Driven by Food and The Zimmern List, he has devoted his life to exploring and promoting cultural acceptance, tolerance and understanding through food.
 In 2020, Andrew returned to television with the MSNBC series What’s Eating America.
 His latest series, Family Dinner, is currently streaming on Discovery+ and will air on Chip & Joanna Gaines’ forthcoming Magnolia Network in 2022.

-In 2015, Andrew launched Passport Hospitality, which creates unique culinary concepts and provides consulting services to various restaurant and retail projects, and oversees several brands including the quick service concept Andrew Zimmern’s Canteen at Target Field and US Bank Stadium in Minneapolis.
-Andrew has collaborated with Minneapolis chef Gavin Kaysen to create KZ ProVisioning, a unique catering company for professional sports franchises, including the NHL’s Minnesota Wild and the NBA’s Timberwolves.
+In 2015, Andrew launched Passport Hospitality, which creates unique culinary concepts and provides consulting services to various restaurant and retail projects.
+Passport oversees several brands including the quick service concept Andrew Zimmern’s Canteen at Target Field and US Bank Stadium in Minneapolis.
+Andrew has collaborated with Minneapolis chef Gavin Kaysen to create KZ ProVisioning, a catering company for professional sports franchises, including the NHL’s Minnesota Wild and the NBA’s Timberwolves.
 He has also partnered with Gansevoort Construction’s Robert Montwaid to develop experiential food halls in the Dayton’s building in downtown Minneapolis and in Atlanta’s Chattahoochee Food Works.